usdot-fhwa-OPS/V2X-Hub/README.md

 ## Attribution
 The development team would like to acknowledge the people who have made direct contributions to the design and code in this repository.
 [V2X-Hub Attribution](ATTRIBUTION.txt)

+## Support
+For technical support, please contact the help desk at CAVSupportServices@dot.gov.